lucienimmink/JSMusicDB/README.md

 ![Screenshot of JSMusicDB albums vies](https://www.jsmusicdb.com/assets/screenshot-5-xs.webp 'Screenshot of JSMusicDB albums view')
 ![Screenshot of JSMusicDB playlist view](https://www.jsmusicdb.com/assets/screenshot-6-xs.webp 'Screenshot of JSMusicDB playlist view')

+## Translations

+The application is fully translatable using i18next.
+Dutch and English are provided by [Lucien Immink](https://github.com/lucienimmink).
+New languages can be added by creating a [pull request](https://github.com/lucienimmink/JSMusicDB/pulls).
+See `/public/translations/` for the key-value files.

 ## API keys

-Add the following to your local `.env` file in order to use last.fm and fanart
+Add the following to your local `.env` file to use last.fm and fanart

 ```ruby
 LASTFM_APIKEY=[your key]